vkn/profiling-unit/README.md

 ### Usage
 To get started, annotate your test class with `@ProfilingUnit` and your test methods with `@ProfiledTest` instead of junit`@Test`.
-Configure the `@ProfiledTest` annotation to specify warm-up iterations, the number of repetitions, and the profiling events yo~~~~u're interested in.
+Configure the `@ProfiledTest` annotation to specify warm-up iterations, the number of repetitions, and the profiling events you're interested in.

 ```java
 @ProfilingUnit